choria-legacy/marionette-collective/website/security.md

 By default the connections between Middleware and Nodes are not encrypted, just signed using the SSL keys above.
-[ActiveMQ supports TLS][ActiveMQ TLS] and the [stomp connector][ActiveMQ STOMP] supports this.
+[ActiveMQ supports TLS][ActiveMQ TLS] and the [stomp connector][ActiveMQ STOMP] supports this including full CA based certificate verification.

 The [MCollective STOMP Connector] also supports TLS, to configure MCollective to speak TLS to your nodes please follow our notes about [ActiveMQ SSL].

 Enabling TLS throughout will secure your connections from any kind of sniffing and Man in The Middle attacks.
-Unfortunately the Rubygem we use do not provide options for enforcing a specific CA etc.  The authors are willing to extend it to support these based on requests, file support tickets if you need our help in working with them as we already have a good working relationship.

-At present there is a bug in the TLS setup with ActiveMQ and RabbitMQ does not support it at all.
-If you need security of the payloads in your messages use the AES security plugin.

 ## Middleware Authorization and Authentication